 Note that h is equal to the length of the longest broken diagonal or one more than that.
-We prove the claim by induction on the number of columns in $M^1$ , i.e. in $A_t$ .
-Let $M^1 = [u^1, u^2, \ldots, u^r]$ , where $u^i$ is its i-th column.
-In terms of the excited array $A_t$ , we have that $u^r$ is the first column of $A_t$ and $u^1$ - the last.
-Suppose that the claim is true for $A_t$ restricted to its first r-1 columns, which is still an excited array by definition, and let $u = u^1$ be its last column.
-Let Q be the insertion tableaux of $[u^2, \ldots, u^r]$ read column by column, i.e. $Q = u^2 \leftarrow u^3 \leftarrow \cdots$ , where $\leftarrow$ indicates the insertion of the corresponding sequence.
-Then let Q' be the insertion tableaux corresponding to $A_t$ , so $Q' = u \leftarrow$ reading(Q) by Knuth equivalence.
+We prove the claim by induction on the number of columns in M^1 , i.e. in A_t .
+Let $M^1 = [u^1, u^2, \dots, u^r]$, where u^i is its i-th column.
+In terms of the excited array A_t , we have that u^r is the first column of A_t and u^1 - the last.
+Suppose that the claim is true for A_t restricted to its first r-1 columns, which is still an excited array by definition, and let $u = u^1$ be its last column.
+Let Q be the insertion tableaux of $[u^2, \dots, u^r]$ read column by column, i.e. $Q = u^2 \leftarrow u^3 \leftarrow \cdots$, where \leftarrow indicates the insertion of the corresponding sequence.
+Then let Q' be the insertion tableaux corresponding to A_t , so $Q' = u \leftarrow \text{reading}(Q)$ by Knuth equivalence.
 The reading word is obtained from Q by reading it row by row from the bottom to the top, each row read left to right.

 First, suppose that u does not increase the length of the longest decreasing subsequence, so Q' has also height h.
-Let $a \in [m - j + i, m]$ be a number present in row i of Q. When it is inserted in Q' it will first be added to row 1, where there could be other entries equal to a already present.
-The first such entry a will be bumped by something $\leq a - 1$ coming from inserting row i - 1 of Q into Q'.
+Let $a \in [m-j+i,m]$ be a number present in row i of Q. When it is inserted in Q' it will first be added to row 1, where there could be other entries equal to a already present.
+The first such entry a will be bumped by something $\leq a-1$ coming from inserting row i-1 of Q into Q'.
 This had to happen in Q since a reached row i.
-From then on the same numbers will bump each other as in the original insertion which created Q. Thus an entry equal to a will reach row i after the i - 1bumps.
+From then on the same numbers will bump each other as in the original insertion which created Q. Thus an entry equal to a will reach row i after the i-1 bumps.
 Since the height of Q' is unchanged, the claim holds as it pertains only to the original entries a from Q which again occupy the corresponding rows.

-Next, suppose that u increases the length of the longest decreasing subsequence to h + 1.
-Then the longest broken diagonal in $A_t$ has length at least h.
-Also, column u must have an element equal to m, i.e. a nonzero entry in $A_t$ 's lower right corner.
-Moreover, we claim that the longest decreasing subsequence has to occupy the consecutive rows of $A_t$ from m-h to m, and thus the longest decreasing subsequences in u, reading(Q) are $m, m-1, \ldots, m-h$ .
+Next, suppose that u increases the length of the longest decreasing subsequence to h+1.
+Then the longest broken diagonal in A_t has length at least h.
+Also, column u must have an element equal to m, i.e. a nonzero entry in A_t 's lower right corner.
+Moreover, we claim that the longest decreasing subsequence has to occupy the consecutive rows of A_t from m-h to m, and thus the longest decreasing subsequences in u, reading (Q) are $m, m-1, \ldots, m-h$.
 This is shown within the proof of Lemma 7.12.
-From there on, in $u \leftarrow \text{reading}(Q)$ we have element m from u bumped by something $\leq m-1$ from the last row of Q. Afterwards, the bumps happen similarly to the previous case and the numbers from Qreach their corresponding rows, so the m from u reaches eventually one row below, i.e. row h+1.
-The entry m-h from the longest decreasing sequence is inserted from the first row of Q and is, therefore, in row 1 of Q', so by iteration Q' has the desired structure.
+From there on, in $u \leftarrow \text{reading}(Q)$ we have element m from u bumped by something m = 1 from the last row of m = 1.
+Afterwards, the bumps happen similarly to the previous case and the numbers from m = 1 from the longest decreasing sequence is inserted from the first row of m = 1 and is, therefore, in row 1 of m = 1 from the desired structure.
 This ends the proof of the claim and thus the Proposition.